 Teaching the next generation of cardiologists is our mission.
 The General Cardiovascular Medicine Fellowship is a comprehensive three-year program designed to provide the skills required for a successful career in both academic and clinical practice.

-A comprehensive training program is offered for the Palmetto Health USC School of Medicine residency programs.
+A comprehensive training program is offered for the Prisma Health USC School of Medicine residency programs.
 This includes inpatient consultative services, cardiac intensive care unit training as well as outpatient cardiovascular clinic experience.

 The Cardiovascular Division is engaged in multiple clinical trials as well as primary investigator led research.
 This provides multiple opportunities for students, residents and fellows to engage in scholarly research.

-The Division of Cardiology is part of the Palmetto Health system, which also includes the Palmetto Health Heart Hospital — the state’s only freestanding hospital dedicated solely to the prevention, diagnosis and treatment of cardiovascular disease.
+The Division of Cardiology is part of the Prisma Health system, which also includes the Prisma Health Heart Hospital — the state’s only freestanding hospital dedicated solely to the prevention, diagnosis and treatment of cardiovascular disease.

 We provide consultative, diagnostic and therapeutic services for endocrine and metabolic disorders.
 This program includes diabetes and its complications, osteoporosis, endocrine tumors, endocrine hypertension, thyroid disorders, adrenal disorders, male and female reproductive problems, lipid disorders, growth hormone disorders, hirsutism and neuroendocrinology.

-As a medical student, you'll have the opportunity to pursue the Endocrinology Fellowship at Palmetto Health.
+As a medical student, you'll have the opportunity to pursue the Endocrinology Fellowship at Prisma Health.

 - Brooke McAdams, M.D. - Clinical Assistant Professor, Assistant Program Director